 Transfer events are created to give students easy access to university representatives and specific transfer information.
 Regularly check the Advising calendar for information about these transfer events arranged every quarter.
-Also, for current stories on all College activities, including Advising, visit/subscribe to the NSC News Feed at https://news.northseattle.edu/nscc_feed/advising.
+Also, for current stories on all College activities, including Advising, visit NSC News at: news.northseattle.edu

 These events include:

 - • Transfer Fairs: College and university representatives from Washington and out-of-state 4-year universities and colleges are present to answer student questions regarding admissions and programs offered and provide general campus information.

 - • Information Sessions: Program and admissions advisors from 4-year colleges and universities hold group information sessions to answer questions and to present information about majors, admissions and requirements.